 Chris Pratt as Jim Preston wakes up in the middle of a transit journey to planet Homestead from Earth in a spaceship.
 What would a man do when you are woken up in a spaceship which is supposed to keep you in deep sleep for 120 years in a hibernation pod till destination – Homestead ?
 Chris Pratt is such a man newly born out of a malfunctioned hibernation pod.
 Chris Pratt meets Arthur -The robot bartender who serves alcohol and also provides good company to him.
 Chris Pratt cannot talk to humans, cannot go back to hibernation and cannot message or talk to friends on Earth.
 Bored, irritated , frustrated and vexed Chris Pratt tries everything to break free from a lonely journey to planet Homestead.
 I mention the name Chris Pratt again and again because the man’s attention span is completely stolen away once lady Aurora enters the screen.
 (Whoever that lady was, they should have cast Jennifer Lawrence instead:)

 Lady Aurora is a gold passenger in the ship forcibly awaken by Jim Preston to beat his loneliness.
 The two of them spend enough time to explore the ship together and also further their dating plans.
 Jennifer Lawrence turns up enough heat on screen with some sizzling wardrobes to send your popcorns spilling out of the way originally destined to your mouths.
 ‘You are one of the most beautiful women I have ever met in my life’ is probably the dumbest thing you could ever say to Jennifer Lawrence because who doesn’t love Jen in this world.
-At least I will make sure I don’t hold a gold passenger ticket like Chris Pratt before I say this.
+At least I will make sure I hold a gold passenger ticket like Chris Pratt before I say this.
 The movie has some super sexy scenes in the middle of the sky.
-How cool is it have some privacy in an outer space journey when each of the other 5000 passengers except two of them are asleep ?
-I am sure that is enough to arouse your demons inside 🙂
+How cool is it have some privacy in an outer space journey when each of the other 5000 passengers except two of them are asleep?
+I am sure that is enough to arouse the demons inside you 🙂

 Dangal Dangal…..Probably the last movie I wanted to watch this year unless some miracle motivates me to go for one more…My movie count for 2016 is nearly 15 which is historically the highest ever…Never been such a movie freak but I think some of the best movies have released this year and most of them have been worth watching.